skytap/well-architected-framework/operations/Discovery/README.md

     in close proximity to their Skytap x86, Azure x86 and Azure native Cloud Services which allows for continued high-performance and easier manageability.
-Rehost is essentially a new option for Power workloads that didn't exist before in hyper-scale Cloud providers that is now a new reality with Skytap on Azure.
+Rehost is essentially a new option for Power workloads that didn't exist before in hyperscale Cloud providers that is now a new reality with Skytap on Azure.

 * **Refactor**: With the ability to run Power based applications in